gabrieltemtsen/solana-starter-kit/README.md

 Now you're all set to start coding!
 Begin by exploring the codebase, and use our documentation to guide your development.

+## Para Wallet Integration

+The starter kit includes a seamless integration with the [Para Wallet SDK](https://docs.getpara.de/), allowing users to connect their wallets, sign messages, and send transactions on the Solana network.
+The core logic is encapsulated in the `ParaProvider`, which simplifies wallet interactions and state management.

+### Key Features:

+- **Connection Management**: Easily connect to user wallets and track connection status.
+- **Signing Operations**: Sign messages and transactions securely.
+- **Balance Fetching**: Retrieve and display the user's SOL balance.

+This setup provides a robust foundation for building decentralized applications on Solana.

 ## NFT Portfolio Viewer Setup

 For the NFT portfolio viewer to work correctly, you need to obtain a Helius API key: